Argentina Global Business Entities Guide Slovenia Limited Liability Company

 (Governing) bodies

-A company’s corporate governance may be organised as a one-tier or two-tier system.
-The main difference between the two systems is that in the one-tier system a company has one or more executives, in addition to the Shareholders’ Meeting, which appoints them.
-In a two-tier system, there are two bodies: a Supervisory Board which controls the second body – one or more executives (directors).
-A company is obliged to have at least one executive (director), whose obligation is to manage and represent a company.
-In practice, one-tier systems prevail in limited liability companies.
+The main difference between the two (2) systems is that in the one-tier system, a company has one (1) or more executives, in addition to the Shareholders’ Meeting, which appoints them.
+In a two-tier system, there are two (2) bodies: A Supervisory Board, which controls the second body – one (1) or more executives (directors).
+A company is required to have at least one (1) executive (director), who shall manage and represent the company.
+In practice, one-tier systems are most commonly seen.

 Other particularities

-Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions, equity acquisitions, etc.)?
+Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions and divestitures, equity acquisitions, conversions etc.)?

-Under Slovenian law, it is possible for d.o.o. to enter into legal mergers (whereby the company ceases to exist by operation of law and its assets are acquired under universal succession of title), demergers/divisions of all or a portion of its assets and liabilities (with universal succession of the relevant assets), and conversions (changing into another form of legal entity without ceasing to exist).
+Under Slovenian law, it is possible for d.o.o. to enter into legal mergers (whereby the company ceases to exist by operation of law and its assets are acquired under universal succession of title), divestitures of all or a portion of its assets and liabilities (with universal succession of the relevant assets), and conversions (changing into another form of legal entity without ceasing to exist).

-Can this type of entity be publicly listed or held?
+Can this type of entity be publicly listed or held, or its securities be issued to members of the public?

 No.